Recent Publications & Features

 my objective

 I love exploring the complex problems that face humanity.
-I am passionate about understanding ways in which we can better ourselves and the world we live in.
-The world is becoming ever more complicated and I endeavour to shine a light on cross-disciplinary issues and threats where data is sparse or difficult to collect.
+I’m passionate about understanding how we can better ourselves and the world we live in.
+The world is becoming increasingly complicated, and I endeavour to shine a light on cross-disciplinary issues and threats where data is sparse or difficult to collect.

-My current research focuses on both AI governance and understanding how artificial intelligence affects nuclear risk with a particular focus on human decision making in a crisis.
-AI has the potential to shape much of the world in the coming decades and nuclear security is no exception.
-By understanding both the benefits AI could have for stability while simultaneously taking into account its limitations and inherent dangers I seek to help guide the integration of AI and nuclear technologies.
-My work seeks to combine the fields of nuclear strategy, artificial intelligence, and psychology, in order to provide a completely new, cross-disciplinary analysis of human decision making around nuclear weapons.
+My current research focuses on AI governance and the impact of artificial intelligence on nuclear risk, with a particular emphasis on human decision-making in times of crisis.
+AI has the potential to reshape many aspects of the world in the coming decades, and nuclear security is no exception.
+By exploring both the potential benefits AI may offer for strategic stability and its limitations and inherent risks, I aim to help guide the responsible integration of AI into nuclear systems.
+My work brings together insights from nuclear strategy, artificial intelligence, and psychology to offer a new, cross-disciplinary analysis of human decision-making in the context of nuclear weapons.

-I come at these problems through a long term lens and the belief that the lives of future generations matter.
-Working to protect the world and the people who inhabit it today will safeguard it for those to come.
+I approach these problems with a long-term perspective and a firm belief that the lives of future generations matter.
+By working to protect the world and its inhabitants today, we help safeguard it for those yet to come.

 I am always happy to explore additional projects and look forward to hearing from you.
 Please reach out to me by email for any enquiries.